 Can You Get Enough Probiotics From Yogurt Alone?

-It depends on the brand of yogurt you eat.
 Some yogurt brands contain so little bacteria that you would need to eat ten or more servings to get a decent dose of probiotics.
-If you choose a quality yogurt brand, you should get enough probiotics by eating a single serving daily.

 What Are Some Other Sources of Probiotics?